markjnkim/es_mod/03-javascript/content/lesson-4-objects.md

 Working with random numbers can definitely be tricky.
 Fortunately, there are many articles online that can help and can be found with a quick [Google search for "js random numbers"](https://www.google.com/search?q=js+random+numbers).
 For now, our `randomNumber()` function seems to do what we want.
 We won't need to edit it any further and can focus on where to call it.

+> **On the Job:** While random numbers are used often in game development, it may be harder to see their application in regular apps.
+However, random numbers can still be useful for situations like helping users generate a password, assigning students to a study group, picking a sweepstakes winner, or shuffling an image gallery.

 If you haven't already, make one last change in `startGame()` to set `enemyHealth` correctly:

 ```js